-Even though I had a fun girly weekend in Mallorca which mainly consisted of us drinking and eating, I do envisage taking Monkey back to Palma in the future – it’s a wonderful and underrated city.
+Even though I had a fun girly weekend in Mallorca (read here for the Top Things To Do in Palma de Mallorca) which mainly consisted of us drinking and eating, I do envisage taking Monkey back to Palma in the future – it’s a wonderful and underrated city.
 And, apart from the obvious attractions that little ones love, such as the beach, swimming pools and parks, there Palma also has several others activities that will appeal to children and families.

-While some of my Top 10 Palma suggestions would also be fine for children, including a visit to the Cathedral and sampling ensaimadas, here are some kid-friendly options to add to the mix and some suggestions for Top Things To Do in Palma With KIds…
+While some of my Things To Do in Palma suggestions would also be fine for children, including a visit to the Cathedral and sampling ensaimadas, here are some kid-friendly options to add to the mix…

 Palma Aquarium houses 55 tanks, which contain a staggering 5 million litres of salt water – and more than 8000 different specimens of around 700 different species.
 But they also have Mediterranean gardens and a tropical jungle on their roof – the largest roof garden in Spain.
 The showstopper here is their enormous shark tank called ‘The Big Blue’, which is the deepest shark tank in Europe.
 And the brave amongst you can actually go diving with species including Reef sharks and Tiger sharks.
 For kids from six years up, they can even have a ‘shark sleepover’ and camp out in front of the tank all night!